carbon-language/carbon-lang/llvm/docs/CodeGenerator.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The initial SelectionDAG is na\ :raw-html:`&iuml;`\ vely peephole expanded from the LLVM input by the ``SelectionDAGLowering`` class in the ``lib/CodeGen/SelectionDAG/SelectionDAGISel.cpp`` file.
+The initial SelectionDAG is na\ :raw-html:`&iuml;`\ vely peephole expanded from the LLVM input by the ``SelectionDAGBuilder`` class.
 The intent of this pass is to expose as much low-level, target-specific details to the SelectionDAG as possible.
 This pass is mostly hard-coded (e.g. an LLVM ``add`` turns into an ``SDNode add`` while a ``getelementptr`` is expanded into the obvious